-Recently a reader sent me this question as a comment to one of my blog posts.
-It’s such a great question, and one patients often ask me, so I decided to make an Ask Dr. Bailey post out.
+Recently, a reader sent me this question as a comment to one of my blog posts.
+It’s such a great question, and patients often ask me this so I decided to answer it here.

 You may think that you don’t need to worry about sun damage when you’re indoors, but that’s not true if you’re sitting in front of a window…..